Final offensive of the Spanish Civil War: Final offensive

 On 26 March, Yagüe's troops advanced in Sierra Morena.
-There was no resistance, and in one day they captured 200,000 km2 of land and 30,000 prisoners.
+There was no resistance, and in one day they captured 2,000 km2 of land and 30,000 prisoners.
 The junta ordered its soldiers not to resist the Nationalist advance, and the Republican soldiers threw away their weapons and abandoned the front.
 By 27 March, the Nationalists were advancing on all fronts without resistance.
 Solchaga's Navarra Corps, Gambara's CTV and Garcia Valiño's Army of Maestrazgo advanced from Toledo.
 On 28 March, Colonel Prada, commander of the Army of the Centre, surrendered to the Nationalist troops, who occupied Madrid.
 Casado and the other members of the junta, except Besteiro, fled to Valencia.
 On 29 March, the Nationalists occupied Jaén, Ciudad Real, Cuenca, Albacete and Sagunto.
-50,000 Republican refugees gathered at the harbours of Valencia, Alicante, Cartagena and Gandia but without the Republican Navy, an evacuation was impossible since the French and the British governments refused to organise an evacuation.
-Only a minority, those who had money to pay for passage, were evacuated by British ships (between 650 and more than 3,500), Casado among them.
+50,000 Republican refugees gathered at the harbours of Valencia, Alicante, Cartagena and Gandia but without the Republican Navy, an evacuation was impossible since the French and British governments refused to organise an evacuation.
+Only a minority, those who had money to pay for passage, were evacuated by British ships (between 650 and more than 3,500, Casado among them.
 On 30 March, the Nationalists occupied Valencia and Gambara's troops entered Alicante, rounding up 15,000 Republican refugees.
 Italian General Gambara was prepared to permit the evacuation of political refugees, but on 31 March, the Nationalist troops arrived and took over jurisdiction from Gambara.
 As a result, many refugees committed suicide to avoid capture by the Nationalists.
 On 31 March, the Nationalists occupied Almeria, Murcia and Cartagena, controlling all Spanish territory except for an area of the port of Alicante, where thousands of Republicans expecting evacuation had assembled.
 They began giving themselves up on 31 March, but the operation was suspended for the night.
 The last 2000 surrendered the next morning, and approximately 25 committed suicide.
 By 1 April 1939, the war was effectively over.